juju/docs/src/en/developer-getting-started.md

   - **A Juju controller**: If you have not used Juju before, it's a good idea to [start here][getting-started].
-  - **Python 3.x**: it is possible to develop charms using other languages, but this guide focusses on Python-based development.
+  - **Python 3.x**: it is possible to develop charms using other languages, but this guide focuses on Python-based development.
   - **Charm Tools**: Command line utilities to make it easy to create, build, fetch and test charms.
 [See the Charm Tools page][charm-tools] for installation instructions.